juji-io/datalevin/doc/query.md

 entity classes.
 The value contains the following information:

-* The mapping of the set of attribute ids that defines an encla, to their corresponding estimated average cardinality.
+* The mapping of the set of attribute ids that defines an encla, to their corresponding estimated average cardinality (see below).
 * The entity ids belonging to an encla.

 `EnCla` index takes up negligible disk space (about 0.002X larger).
 It is loaded into memory at system initialization and updated during system run.

 In Datomic-like stores, `:db.type/ref` triples provide links between two entity classes.
-Such links are important for simplifying query graph [2] [3].
-We store them in a LMDB dupsort map as `Links` index:
+Such links are important for simplifying query graph [2] [4].
+We store them in a LMDB dupsort map as an `Links` index:

 * Keys are the link definitions: source encla id, target encla id, and the ref attribute id.